iredmail/docs/upgrade/0-upgrade.iredmail.0.9.1-0.9.2.md

 SSLHonorCipherOrder on
 ```

-On Ubuntu 14.04 and later releases, please add one additional setting:
+On Ubuntu 15.04 and later releases, please add one additional setting:

 ```
 SSLOpenSSLConfCmd DHParameters /etc/ssl/dhparams.pem
 ```

-* If you're running Apache older than version 2.4.8, please append the DHparams
+If you're running Apache older than version 2.4.8, please append the DHparams
 generated above to the end of the certificate file.
+Note: if you use a bought
+SSL certificate, append it to your cert file.

     * On RHEL/CentOS: ```# cat /etc/pki/tls/dhparams.pem >> /etc/pki/tls/certs/iRedMail.crt```
     * Debian/Ubuntu: ```# cat /etc/ssl/dhparams.pem >> /etc/ssl/certs/iRedMail.crt```